MonoGSDF: Exploring Monocular Geometric Cues for Gaussian Splatting-Guided Implicit Surface Reconstruction: Method

-where $\mathbf{C}$ is ground truth color images, $\mathcal{W}$ represents wavelet transform and $l$ denotes the level of transformation.
-This approach avoids the zigzag artifacts of direct image rescaling, ensuring stable detail refinement during training.
-It enables the Gaussian model to first capture a rough scene representation with fewer Gaussians and later refine scene details for a more precise Gaussian distribution.
-Therefore, the photometric regularization is $\mathcal{L}_{p} = 0.8*|{\mathbf{C}_l} - \bar{\mathbf{C}}| + 0.2 * SSIM({\mathbf{C}_l}, \bar{\mathbf{C}})$.

-\textbf{Objective Function.} During training, we jointly optimize explicit Gaussians and implicit SDF.
+\paragraph{Objective Function.} During training, we jointly optimize explicit Gaussians and implicit SDF.
 We apply distortion $\mathcal{L}_{d}$ and depth-normal $\mathcal{L}_{n}$ regularization as defined in GOF \cite{yu2024gaussian}.
-The overall objective function is defined as:
+The overall objective function is defined as: $\mathcal{L} = \mathcal{L}_{p} + \mathcal{L}_{geo} + \mathcal{L}_{sdf} + \lambda_d \mathcal{L}_{d} + \lambda_n \mathcal{L}_{n}$.

-\textbf{Pruning.} In our framework, where opacity is intrinsically linked to spatial position through the SDF relationship, we implement a geometry-aware pruning strategy that removes Gaussians exceeding the truncation threshold: $\bar{s}_i > tr$.
-This approach replaces conventional opacity-based pruning with a physically-grounded criterion that better aligns with our surface-aware representation.
+\paragraph{Pruning.} In our framework, opacity is tied to spatial position via SDF.
+We adopt a geometry-aware pruning strategy that removes Gaussians with $\bar{s}_i > tr$, replacing conventional opacity-based pruning with a surface-aware, physically grounded criterion.

-\textbf{Mesh Extraction.} Previous Marching Cubes-based approaches \cite{yu2024gsdf, lyu20243dgsr} must densely search both occupied and free space, leading to inefficiencies and resolution limitations, especially in unbounded scenes with coordinate distortions.
-In contrast, our method adapts Marching Tetrahedral \cite{kulhanek2023tetra} and exploits 3DGS’s spatial cues to constrain the search to regions only near Gaussians, avoiding unnecessary exploration of empty space while achieving superior surface alignment and reconstruction efficiency.